KiltedCode/khandaria-campaign/sessions/README.md

 The Qublan army is on the move, slowly approaching the city.
 Can a new group of heroes learn to operate together?
 Can they help `Halbir` and the Paladins strike a blow at the heart of the army?
 Can they survive?

+### The Final Countdown

+The Qublan army approaches Ur'gench from the mountains and the plains.
+Both have suffered loses but they continue their march.
+Will this be the final countdown for our heroes?
+Will it lead to glory or only death?

 ---

 # Session Notes

+_(reverse chronological order)_

 ## 2023

+### The Final Countdown

+The Qublan army approaches Ur'gench from the mountains and the plains.
+Both have suffered loses but they continue their march.
+Will this be the final countdown for our heroes?
+Will it lead to glory or only death?

 [May 24, 2023 - Easy Bake Mountain Oven](2023/2023-05-24-easy-bake-mountain-oven.md)
 We rejoin our main party in Buildhame, where they have blown the teleportation circle, dealing a huge blow to the army.
 What comes next?
 Fight?
 Return to Ur'gench?